inqlee0704/hog/README.md

 # hog
-HOG: Histogram of Oriented Gradients
+Build a Histogram of Oriented Gradients